 Once you have your boarding pass you head through a small security section and then you are into the departures waiting area, there is a large duty free shop, Cesar Manrique gift shop, newsagents, toy shop, tobacconists, clothes and shoe shops, florist, local Canarian food and gifts etc. It’s not a huge shopping area but enough to have a quick wander before you board your flight.

-The food options are Burger King, Pizza Hut (the only one in Lanzarote), Häagen Dazs, and a couple of sandwich and drinks bars.
+The food options are Burger King, a pizza place, and a couple of sandwich and drinks bars.

 There are outside terraces for last minute sunshine and smokers!
 If you head to the far right, the terrace overlooks the runway and there is a another terrace overlooking the entrance and car park.
 There are lots of seats and toilet facilities whilst you wait to board.